Scale patterns are an essential guitar technique that builds chops, expands fretboard knowledge, and gives you

 You won’t be able to apply all of these picking-hand techniques to every scale pattern.

-With experimentation, you’ll be able to find two or three that’ll fit over any pattern.
+With experimentation, you can find two or three that fit over any pattern.

 This gives your picking-hand a workout, and again, makes the patterns more engaging when applied to your solos.

 As you can see, there are many variations when studying these patterns.

 Essential Guitar Rhythms

 One of the most important aspects of guitar technique to possess is a strong sense of rhythm, especially with single notes.

 The best way to improve rhythmic control is by applying rhythms to your scale and scale patterns practice routine.

 In this section, you apply essential guitar rhythms to any scale and scale pattern that you’re working on.

 A practice room win-win.